-This document provides instructions on how to use the Toit package manager (henceforth TPM) for common operations.
-See Packages for a full documentation.
+This section provides instructions on how to use the Toit package manager (henceforth TPM) for common operations.
+See Packages for the full documentation.

-The following commands update the local registry, search for a package, and then install it.
+The following CLI commands search for a package, and then install it.

-toit pkg sync # Synchronize the installed registries. toit pkg search morse # Search for a package "morse". toit pkg install morse # Install package "morse".
+jag pkg search --verbose morse # Search for a package "morse". jag pkg install morse # Install package "morse".

 Create a new Git repository (for example